What is a Maryland Dental Bridge?

 - Strength and Stability: Traditional bridges offer greater strength and stability.

-What is Zirconia Maryland bridge?
+Zirconia Maryland bridge

 What are the Advantages of fibre-reinforced composite (FRC) bridges?